gui2de/ppol6818-group-political-economy/README.md

 ## Theory of Change
-- **Input**: Exposure to economic content in social media
+- **Input**: Exposure to economic content in different types of media
 - **Mediating Factors**:
     1. *Framing Setting*: Media selects which economic issues to highlight and how to present them.
     2. *Partisan Influence*: Politicians and media outlets frame economic issues to align with their agendas, influencing public perception of responsibility.
     3. *Selective Exposure & Misinformation*:  Individuals engage with media that aligns with their views, creating echo chambers and exposure to misleading or sensationalized narratives about economic conditions.
 - **Short-Term Outcomes**:
-    1. Certain economic issues become more salient in public discourse.
+    1. Certain economic issues such as rising prices of goods become more salient in public discourse
     2. Individuals perceive economic issues based on preexisting ideological biases and shift public figures to blame accordingly.
     3. Public perceptions of the economy become more shaped by emotionally charged and misleading narratives rather than objective.